murraykj/Pool-Manager/README.md

 ##Description
 This application is being built as a productivity improvement application for *SwimMetro Management, Inc*.
 This is the first version of the application and, as a result, includes limited functionality.
 The initial functionality consists of the following:

 * A map identifying the main SwimMetro office, as well as, the locations of all of their current customers.
-Addresses are included for each map annotation
+Addresses are included for each map annotation.

 * A form alllowing employees to submit maintenance requests for deficiencies/issues at their assigned employment location.

 ##Installation or Getting Started Instructions
 Clone the GitHub Repository.
+Run the application via the XCode simulator or an iPhone.

 ##Usage